Pont i Vic

 Tomeu Canyellas

-Discovering the 16th Century Heritage: Pont i Vic and its Historical Origins
+Discovering The 16th Century Heritage: Pont i Vic And Its Historical Origins

 The origins of Pont i Vic date back to the 16th century when it was part of Can Ayamans.
 Traces of their common origin can be found in the courtyard where large arcades can still be seen crossing in the direction of Can Ayamans.
 During the nineteenth and early twentieth centuries the building endured numerous changes that distorted its Renaissance origin, thus losing the unity both properties had.